Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Experiments

 \subsection{Experiments on Real-World Data}

-To evaluate the performance of the proposed solvers in practical applications, three public datasets \texttt{KITTI}~\cite{geiger2013vision}, \texttt{nuScenes}~\cite{Caesar_2020_CVPR}, and \texttt{EuRoc}~\cite{burri2016euroc} are used in the experiments.
-Specifically, the \texttt{KITTI} and \texttt{nuScenes} datasets are collected in autonomous driving environments, while the \texttt{EuRoc} dataset is collected in a micro aerial vehicle environment.
-These datasets contain challenging image pairs, such as highly dynamic scenes and significant motion.
-The proposed solvers are compared with state-of-the-art solvers.
+To assess the performance of our solvers in practical applications, three datasets \texttt{KITTI}~\cite{geiger2013vision}, \texttt{nuScenes}~\cite{Caesar_2020_CVPR}, and \texttt{EuRoc}~\cite{burri2016euroc} are used in the experiments.
+Specifically, the \texttt{KITTI} and \texttt{nuScenes} datasets are collected in an autonomous driving environments, while the \texttt{EuRoc} dataset is collected in a micro aerial vehicle environment.
+These datasets contain challenging image pairs with highly dynamic scenes, such as significant motion, moving objects, and varying illumination.
+The proposed solvers are compared against state-of-the-art solvers.
 The accuracy of relative pose estimation is evaluated using the rotation error ${\varepsilon _{\bf{R}}}$ and the translation direction error $\varepsilon_{\mathbf{t},\text{dir}}$~\cite{kneip2014efficient,liu2017robust}.
 Our evaluation is based on approximately $30,000$ image pairs, and we report the final estimation results by integrating the minimal solver with RANSAC.
-The results for \texttt{nuScenes} and \texttt{EuRoc} datasets are provided in the supplementary material.
+The relative pose estimation results for the \texttt{nuScenes} dataset are provided in the supplementary material.